 After the Pre-Novice trial we went into Rally.
 The picture below show how well we did.
 After Tommy missed the jump, he went straight for the exit of the ring.
 When he did this I pulled him out of the trial because he was too stressed to continue.

 After this issue came up, I stopped trialling Tommy so we could practice the behaviours more at home and then practice them at the actual show grounds and building to get used to them.
 I have to say though, Tommy has done well in the past even though we had not done enough work and he was stressed.
-What a good dog.
+What a wonderful dog.
 These are the two reasons that dogs perform poorly at trials, and are the reasons that I went to strictly correction free training.
-Because it is my fault if the dog is not prepared and is stressed.
+It’s my fault if the dog is not prepared and is stressed.
 How can I correct a dog for something I did?

-This is why it is important for both you and your dog to see the dog show and trial atmosphere as a fun place not a place of competition.
+This is why it’s important for both you and your dog to see the dog show and trial atmosphere as a fun place not a place of competition.
 It doesn’t matter if it is rally, agility, disc, or traditional “obedience” or any other dog sport.
 You need to be having fun at these because you are accomplishing something with your dog and spending time with him, not trying to beat other people in scores or speed.

 Dog Sports Are For ALL Dogs